-For LUSAS version: 19.0
+For LUSAS version: 20.0

 For software product(s): Any Plus version.

 With product option(s): Nonlinear, Dynamic.

-Note: The example exceeds the limits of the LUSAS Teaching and Training Version.

 Description

 The pore water pressure dissipation and settlement in a soil following the application of a distributed load is to be investigated.